ncn-foreigners/BlockingPy/docs/examples/record_linkage.md

 - Specificity
 - F1 score

+**NOTE:** Keep in mind that the metrics shown above are based only on the records that appear in `true_blocks`.
+We assume that we have no knowledge about the other records and their true blocks.

 For this example, using `faiss` we achieve:

-- 99.7% recall and precision
+- 99.7% recall and and 100% precision
 - close to 100% accuracy
 - Great reduction ratio of 0.999961
 - Most blocks contain just 2-3 records